SharePoint/PnP-Guidance/articles/modern-experience-customizations-customize-lists-and-libraries.md

 </pnp:ProvisioningTemplate>
 ```

 After adding these user custom actions you'll see them appearing in the toolbar.
-Notice that custom tabs are transformed into a fly-out menu:
+Notice that custom tabs are transformed into a dropdown menu:

 ![](http://i.imgur.com/fb9pQqD.png)